 One of the biggest decisions you have to make is if you want anyone else to be involved in your business.
 Bringing in other members or even managers can be great because there are more people to collaborate with and they will have a greater interest in the company’s success.
 On the other hand, members of an LLC will have membership interest in the company, which will possibly take some of the control and profits from you but will also share in any losses.
 How the members interact with the company can all be determined in the LLC’s operating agreement (discussed below).

 You then have to decide if the business will have a perpetual duration or have a date of expiration.
 Putting an end date on your business is completely optional.
 Typically, a business will have a perpetual duration unless the business is only set up for a specific purpose, like the purchase and sale of a property.

-You also have the option to put down what the purpose of your business entity is.
+You also have the option to state the purpose of your business entity.
 This is not necessary but can be useful for future situations.
 Most entities state that their purpose as “any lawful purpose for which a limited liability company may be organized.”
 This covers a business if they decide to pivot and do something other than continue in their original purpose.

 Decisions to Make When Drafting Your Operating Agreement

 A decision that must be made for your state filing, but will definitely impact how your company operates, is whether the company is member-managed or manager-managed.
 This choice will determine how decisions are made within the company and who can sign for the company when entering into agreements.
 Member-managed is usually the easiest way to go, but your operating agreement should be structured to make the company’s changes and decision-making as easy or as difficult as you want it to be.
 This structure works if you want all of the members to be involved in the business.
 Manager-managed is a fine way to go but can cause issues if there are changes in the personnel in the company.
 This is best if there are members that are passive in the business.
 In this situation, the managers would be active in the business and run everything.
 The members would be members only, without say in the day-to-day operations of the business.